-The Funeral Service Education (FSE) program at Lake Washington Institute of Technology, located in Kirkland, Washington, offers an Associate of Applied Science (AAS), with path to Bachelor of Applied Science (BAS) degree—now offered here at LWTech.
-The Funeral Service Education AAS and the BAS degrees are only the second to be offered on the West Coast and the only FSE degrees in the State of Washington.
+The Funeral Service Education (FSE) program at Lake Washington Institute of Technology, located in Kirkland, Washington, offers an Associate of Applied Science (AAS).
+The accredited Funeral Service Education AAS is the only the second to be offered on the West Coast and the only FSE degree in the State of Washington.

 Graduates may find employment in: crematory and cemetery operations, funeral home management in family owned businesses and corporate business.
 It will also allow for employment in other Health Sciences professions that desire funeral industry experience.

 Graduates of the Funeral Service Education program will demonstrate a factual, conceptual, and applied understanding of:

 Our faculty believe that success in the program requires a commitment of time and energy to your studies.
 To help with this requirement, the college offers an advisor to assist with planning your path and career goals.

 The FSE program has as its central aim the recognition of the importance of funeral service personnel as:

 The Funeral Service Education program also accepts gifted bodies to support the program.
 For more information, please contact Keith Johnston.

 Entry into the Funeral Service Education program requires completion of an admissions application for the college and the completion of the admissions packet before enrolling in Funeral Service Education classes toward the Associate of Applied Science degree.

 High school completion or GED or satisfactory completion of nine semester based or 13.5 quarter based post-secondary credits, exclusive of developmental courses.